ZedThree/HPCAcademyFortran/practicals/exercise_03.md

 ### Further

 1. (Less challenging) Read the filename for the output file from the input file
-2. Use a namelist to read the input values
+2. Use a namelist to read the input values.
+Don't forget to set default values
 3. (More challenging) Allow the user to specify the input file on the command line.
 You can use the intrinsic subroutine `get_command_argument` to read command line options.